rails/rails/guides/source/configuring.md

     end
     ```

-* `config.eager_load` when true, eager loads all registered `config.eager_load_namespaces`.
+* `config.eager_load` when `true`, eager loads all registered `config.eager_load_namespaces`.
 This includes your application, engines, Rails frameworks and any other registered namespace.

 * `config.eager_load_namespaces` registers namespaces that are eager loaded when `config.eager_load` is `true`.
 All namespaces in the list must respond to the `eager_load!` method.